 Virginia innkeepers have hospitality nailed, and they have bragging rights to prove it.
 Consider this your list for Virginia bed and breakfasts, then start marking them off in 2013.

 5. Southern Living and Conde Nast Traveler have recognized Middleton Inn Bed and Breakfast, and so should you.
 Located in pastoral Washington, this historic estate is within walking distance of the famed Inn at Little Washington’s culinary delights.
-Middleton Inn is one of five Virginia bed and breakfasts honored with AAA’s 4-Diamond Award.
-Book Now
+Middleton Inn is one of five Virginia bed and breakfasts honored with AAA’s Four Diamond Award.

-9. Situated right in the heart of historic Old Town Fredericksburg is The Richard Johnston Inn.
+8. Situated right in the heart of historic Old Town Fredericksburg is The Richard Johnston Inn.
 Accolades includes “One of the Best Bed and Breakfasts in the South” by Southern Living and one of the Best 15 Inns in the U.S. by Inn Traveler Magazine.
 Families with their pets are welcome here!

-10. Berryville’s Smithfield Farm Bed & Breakfast is in the hands of eighth generation beef cattle farmers.
+9. Berryville’s Smithfield Farm Bed & Breakfast is in the hands of eighth generation beef cattle farmers.
 Therefore, it comes as no surprise that the meals you enjoy at the 1824 Federal manor house are farm-fresh and gaining attention by the likes of Gourmet and Southern Living.
 These 400 acres provide a serene escape to clear your mind.

 With so many amazing inns and bed and breakfasts in Virginia, there’s no way a list of ten sums up the best of the best.
 Therefore, watch for another edition of great places to stay in Virginia.
 Let us show you the true hospitality and charm we have to offer.
 See more at Virginia.org.